 "tHeY DiD aN oKaY jOb aT aDapTinG iT iN sHOrT" No. There's a difference between removing everything manga-related thus changing the whole story and removing the most important parts (that developed characters as well as the story) thus leaving what's left to adapt, resulting in a horrible unlogical pacing.
 In this case, they did the second and that's not okay.
 If you're gonna remove these stuff, then just change the whole story.

-Never talked about YnN's cast before, but one of its weak points is that it doesn't have many memorable characters no matter how big the number is.
-Although you have been introduced to so many kids, few of them make it to the memorable list.
+Never talked about YnN's cast before, but one of its weak points is that it doesn't have many mesmerizing characters no matter how big the number is.
+Although you have been introduced to so many kids, few of them make it to the "memorable" list.
 However, if I am to talk about the ones that do make it, there are a lot to say but I won't get into much detail yet.
-The trio of Emma, Ray and Norman has always been one of my personal favorites, all three of them having strong personalities that you can love for the reason that they differ so much.
+The trio of Emma, Ray and Norman has always been one of my personal favorites, all three of them having strong personality traits that you can love for the reason that they differ so much.
 Emma is the hope and happiness of the group, dedicated to achieving her own future with her family.
 She's determined, smart, brave, as well as highly optimistic, but also very naive at times.
-Sure, her hyper kind of personality and her excessive positivity may annoy some fans, however, without her high spirits, the rest of the cast wouldn't have made it this far.
-Ray is the analyst and stragedist of the trio, always ready to analyze his points about different topics and situations, as well as studying every possible option at times under pressure.
-He's usually the one to prove which options are right and which are wrong, as well as stating the difficulties of each one of them.
-However, his weak point is how he cannot go further than his calculations, such as trying to make the impossible possible.
-Norman, lastly, is the biggest genius out of the three.
+Sure, her hyper kind of personality and her excessive positivity can get annoying, however, without her high spirits, the rest of the cast wouldn't have made it this far.
+Ray is an analyst and strategist who at first preferred to be on his own, kind of emo don't you think?
+Although later on he's proven to be a teamplayer and has a soft spot for his friends.
+However, his weak point is how he cannot go further than his calculations.
+Norman, lastly, is the genius of the group.
 He's usually the one to first think of a solution or solve a case, as well as discover the most about something.
 He's the smartest, however, he's as kind, caring and loving as a friend.
-Each of them miss something the others have, or have unique traits for themselves, making the trio incredibly enjoyable to watch.
+Each of them miss something the others have, completing each other.

 SOUND & ANIMATION:

 I never had a complaint about the sound and the animation of YnN.
-Cloverworks had satisfied me enough with the budget of the first season, especially the soundtracks, as the Anime itself never really focused on animating scenes greatly, action ain't its strongest point.
-For an Anime that is not willing to focus on the look of the animation, it is pretty decent I would say, no problems here (I am aware of the CGI of the demon in s2 and that it ain't the best looking CGI, but it wasn't that bad for me to talk about it more).
+Cloverworks had satisfied me enough with the budget of the first season, especially the soundtracks, as the Anime itself never really focused on animating intense and dynamical scenarios, action isn't the show's strongest point.
+For an Anime that is not willing to focus on that, it is a pretty decent production (I am aware of the CGI of the demon in s2 and that it ain't the best looking CGI, but it wasn't that bad for me to talk about it more).
 The sound, on the other hand, is for me one of YnN's strongest aspects, with incredibly beautiful OST's to listen to and relax at one moment, and get the total chills the next.
-It's pretty damn cool to listen to the Anime's music, to be honest, and even s2 keeps up with them (Episode 6), so no complaints here either.

-Update: ANYTHING THAT SAYS "it's not that bad" IN THIS REVIEW IS FALSE.
-IT IS INDEED A TERRIBLE SEQUEL!
+ANYTHING THAT SAYS "it's not that bad" IN THIS REVIEW IS FALSE.
+IT IS A TERRIBLE SEQUEL!

-RECOMMENDATION: Read the manga and start from Chapter 38 if you don't want to read whatever happened in s1.
+RECOMMENDATION: Read the manga and start from Chapter 38 if you don't want to review everything that happened back in s1.

 I am so disappointed, season 1 was a masterpiece.
 This season is horrible.
 All of the characters have been ruined, they don't think, they miss solutions to things that they would have seen last season and they are just overall dumber.
 There was one scene where there was a timeskip and i didn't even notice.
 In episode 6 they bring back Norman and he just has a huge exposition dump and reveals that some humans have super powers and that he can instakill of the demons and will do it tomorrow.
 He just talks for nearly the whole episode.
 I haven't read the manga but I am told they skipped a whole arc so if you enjoyed season 1 read the manga i guess.